-Benefits from the proposed intervention Alternative measures and reasons for not adopting -Crop yield increase -Production cost price reduction -Reduced cost for the maintenance -Increased water use efficiency Component 2 Introduction of energy saving technologies such as solar water heaters, solar dryers and non-heated greenhouses include the following benefits: promote energy saving, decrease the use of gas and wood, decrease the number of greenhouse gas emissions They are efficient.
+Benefits from the proposed intervention Alternative measures and reasons for not Benefits from the proposed intervention adopting Component 1 adopting • The mentioned interventions can build climate resilience through managing competing land-use systems, while at the same time reducing poverty, enhancing biodiversity, increasing yields and lowering greenhouse gas emissions as well as, increases nutrient cycling, water redistribution, provides shade, controls erosion, increases carbon stocks.
+Conventional farming systems share many characteristics: Large capital investments in order to apply production, investments that local communities are not able to apply.
+Lack of financial resources for the improvements of lands and soil quality etc • Capacity building for diversifying agriculture, food production through practices such as agroforestry, drip irrigation system for orchards, sustainable base for fodder, improvement of crop yield of pastures and haymeadows etc., which will increase agricultural productivity.
+External energy inputs; among others Conventional techniques increased problems as the growing pressure on land, and rapid deforestation.
+Surface irrigation increases water usage and losses Contributes to soil erosion • The participatory approach involving local people in managing natural resources and adaptation planning will lower management costs and will sustain the outcomes over time.
+Renovation of main irrigation water supply systems which has several benefits: Reduction in the water leakages in the system Crop yield increase Production cost price reduction Reduced cost for the maintenance Increased water use efficiency Component 2 Introduction of energy saving technologies such as solar water heaters, solar dryers and non-heated greenhouses include the following benefits: promote energy saving, decrease the use of gas and wood, decrease the number of greenhouse gas emissions They are efficient.
 Approximately 80% radiation is turned into heat energy.
 Reduction in the costs for electric energy, community and population's budget Promotion of job creation for women Reduction of crop loss, storage improvement Conventional methods by the use of gas and electric energy, wood etc. are 4-5 times expensive; The implementation of conservation measures through a top town approach limiting for example grazing without the provision of alternative income opportunities has proven not to be successful in the past.
-Component 3 The participatory approach involving local people in managing natural resources and adaptation planning will lower management costs and will sustain the outcomes over time.
-Strengthening the farmers and community groups' organizational capability and increasing their knowledge on issues related to climate change and variability will allow the beneficiaries to adapt to new climate scenarios if needed and ultimately reduce their dependence on external interventions.
-Top down introduction of new technologies has proven not to be successfulin most farming communities.
-Instead of a prescription of different farming methods, the training, participatory planning and provision of different options for the farmers to choose from would very likely be more successful.
+Component 3 • The participatory approach involving local people in • Top down introduction of new technologies has proven

+Benefits from the proposed intervention Alternative measures and reasons for not adopting • managing natural resources and adaptation planning will lower management costs and will sustain the outcomes over time.
+Strengthening the farmers and community groups' organizational capability and increasing their not to be successful in most farming communities.
+Instead of a prescription of different farming methods, the training, participatory planning and provision of different options for the farmers to choose from would very likely be more successful. knowledge on issues related to climate change and variability will allow the beneficiaries to adapt to new climate scenarios if needed and ultimately reduce their dependence on external interventions. very fixery be more successful.